Power Management Bus: Linear11 Floating-Point Format

-Unlike Half-precision floating-point format and other typical float formats, a signed 11-bit mantissa is used rather than an unsigned fraction with a separate sign bit.
+Unlike the half-precision floating-point format (which also uses 16 bits in total) and other typical float formats, a signed 11-bit mantissa is used rather than an unsigned fraction with a separate sign bit.
 Similarly, the exponent is stored as a signed 5-bit number rather than a more typical biased unsigned number.
-This has the following effects:
+This has the following implications: